Rust SDK

 Setup and Configure Cache

-The Rust SDK includes a default caching function in the KSMRCache class, which stores cached queries to a local file, thus serving as a disaster recovery function (as long as there's network connectivity, it always prefers network over cached data and will use cache only if the web vault is inaccessible).
+The Rust SDK includes a default caching function caching_post_function which stores cached queries to a local file, serving as a disaster recovery function.
+As long as there's network connectivity, it always prefers network over cached data and will use cache only if the web vault is inaccessible.

-The default caching function in KSMCache class always stores last request only.
+The default caching function stores only the last successful request.
 For example, if the first request (R1) successfully retrieves UID1 and updates the cache, but a subsequent request (R2) for UID2 fails, the cache will not include UID2.
-As a result, any later operations involving UID2 (e.g., lookup or disconnect) will return an empty response, since it was never added to the cache.
+As a result, any later operations involving UID2 will return an empty response if network is down, since it was never added to the cache.

 Folders